 Assignment Description Requirements Points Paper 1: Syllabus Reflection Write a reflection of the syllabus and consider what soccer means to each student and to the world.
-Additionally, this assignment is a reflection of what you expect to learn from this course. • 250words 100 Paper 2: Listen to a Game Listen to a Champions league game.
-Write how merely listening to the game changes how one feels about the action in the game and the relationship that the fan has to the sport/team.
-Reflect on the impact that listening has on your interest in the match. • 250 words 100 Group Presentation: Problems teams face The big clubs face problems beyond the pitch, research a problem that a big, or small, club faced or faces.
+Additionally, this assignment is a reflection of what you expect to learn from this course. • 250words 100 Paper 2: Listen to a soccer podcast Listen to an episode of a podcast dedicated exclusively to soccer.
+Give summary of the podcast, discuss where you agree or disagree with the information, and add your opinion to the information presented. • 250 words 100

+Group Presentation 1: Teams The big clubs face problems beyond the pitch, research a problem that a big, or small, club faced or faces.
 Sample topics include corruption, racism, sexism, nationalism, violence, etc. Each group will present their information to their section.
-8 minutesOutlineBibliography 150 Interview: Women play soccer too!
+8 minutesOutlineBibliography 100 Interview: Women play soccer too!
 Interview a woman who plays, or played, organize soccer.
 Discuss what it means to be a soccer player who happens to be female and get her views on gender pay inequality in the sport.
-Develop 10 pointed questions to ask.
-Selfie with interviewee List of question Responses 100 Paper 3: Film: Zidane 21 st Century Portrait After watching the Zidane 21 st Century documentary and reflecting of the idea of a Star and Star-Power, write a reflection of how you view heroes, stars, mega-stars and what power they have. • 500 words 200 Paper 4 - Analytic Essay Does Soccer explain the world?
+Develop 8 pointed questions to ask.
+Selfie with interviewee List of question Responses 100 Group Presentation 2: Counties Each countries' relationship to soccer is different.
+Discuss the history of the soccer in the country and discuss topics such as corruption, racism, sexism, nationalism, violence, etc. 8 minutesOutlineBibliography 100 Paper 3: Documentary Film Watch a documentary film about a Professional Soccer player.
+Discuss what it means to be a star.
+How does stardom effect the game, society, and your own life • 500 words 100 Paper 4: Match Report Watch a soccer from any professional league.
+Write a match report.
+See the syllabus for an example. • 500 words 100 Paper 5 - Analytic Essay Does Soccer explain the world?
 Analytic Essay: A final analysis on the course.
 Here, explain what we learned and answer the question, does soccer explain the world.
-Layout an analysis to answer the question: Does soccer explain the world? • 500 words 200 Class Summary An outline or summary of one class from a specified week of class.
-The weeks to be summarized are outlined in the schedule • Outline 50

-This class requires interaction.
-Asking questions and participating the debates are key to understanding Classwork, the issues that soccer presents.
-Proper participation Participation, also includes studying the readings and being See Participation 100 and prepared to discuss the information.
-Each week the Rubric 100 Attendance readings will be between 25 to 50 pages.
-The rubric will be given out twice during the semester, after the 7 week mark and at the end of the course
+Layout an analysis to answer the question: Does soccer explain the world? • 500 words 200 Classwork, Participation, and Attendance This class requires interaction.
+Asking questions and participating the debates are key to understanding the issues that soccer presents.
+Proper participation also includes studying the readings and being prepared to discuss the information.
+Each week the readings will be between 25 to 50 pages.
+The rubric will be given out twice during the semester, after the 7 week mark and at the end of the course See Participation Rubric 100